The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Metal; Sub-Genre tags: Progressive, Doom, Sludge, Groove, Classic

 Uncle Acid & The Dead Beats have a groovy and unique sound for their brand of metal.
 The clear influence of older bands like Black Sabbath and Led Zepplin are worn on their sleeve.
 The low-fi sound, the grit of their guitars, and the high-pitched vocals can cast you into a time warp.
 Bloodlust is the album I've been listening to the most this year and has grown on me the more I listened to it.
-It was difficult to get into at first, but with each listen, I seem to warm up to it more and more.
+It was difficult to get into at first, but with each listen, I seemed to warm up to it more and more.

 Baroness - Purple